goth-uhaul/dread-bot/README.md

 	]
 }
 ```
-The bot components can be: functionality, utility, wiki, moderation, src, bootcamp. **Never disable the functionality component.**
+The bot components can be: functionality, utility, wiki, moderation, src, streams, bootcamp. **Never disable the functionality component.**

 As well, please generate a Discord token, and if using the wiki component, a Wiki.JS API key.
 These should go into `tokens.json` in the following format:
 ```